 See the difference?

-So, please, do yourself and your QMS relevant interested parties a favor by allotting the needed time and effort to recognize; 1) who they are, 2) what their requirements are and 3) the administrative costs and efforts it will take to monitor information about them and their requirements.
+So, please, do yourself and your QMS ISO 9001 consultant a favor by allotting the needed time and effort to recognize: 1) who they are, 2) what their requirements are, and 3) the administrative costs and efforts it will take to monitor information about them and their requirements.
 This subset of interested parties can have a significant impact on how your QMS is implemented and improved and you’ll stop guessing and making stuff up.